pdimens/harpy/Workflows/SV/naibr.md

 ### Molecule distance
 The `--molecule-distance` option is used to let the program determine how far apart alignments on a contig with the same barcode can be from each other and still considered as originating from the same DNA molecule.
-See [haplotagging data](/haplotagdata/#barcode-thresholds) for more information on what this value does.
+See [Barcode Thresholds](/linked_read_data.md#barcode-thresholds) for more information on what this value does.
 If you want NAIBR to not split molecules in this manner (e.g. you might be looking for inversions greater than this threshold), then set this number to be unreasonably high, such as the length of your largest chromosome.